 Native mobile apps from a single codebase

-When it comes to native mobile app development, developers (or businesses) need to develop two separate applications, one for Android and another for iOS if they are targeting both types of users.
+When it comes to native mobile app development, developers (or businesses) need to develop two separate applications, one for Android and another for iOS, to target both types of users.
 This means 2X investment and expense on talent, development, and testing.

 According to statistics, it takes approximately 250 hours to develop a Flutter app that runs on Android and iOS devices.
 On the other hand, it takes around 400 hours to build native iOS app additional 250 hours to build it for Android.